Best lights that support Google Assistant Android Central 2021

 - Non-Hue strips: LIFX Z LED Strip Starter Kit

-Colorful starter kit: Philips Hue Multicolor A19 Starter KitStaff pick
+Colorful starter kit: Philips Hue Multicolor A19 Starter KitStaff Pick

 This starter kit for Philips Hue is expensive, but it's one of the best ones you can buy.
-Included here is the necessary hub and four A19 bulbs that all support over 16 million colors.
+Included here are the necessary hub and four A19 bulbs that all support over 16 million colors.
 You can have all the bulbs emit the same color or have each one do its own thing.
 Philips advertises 25,000 hours of use per bulb, and of course, they work beautifully with Google Assistant.

-Take it anywhere: Philips Hue Go
+Take it anywhere: Philips Hue Go White and Color Portable Dimmable LED

 Philips Hue lights go far beyond light bulbs, with one of the best ones being the Hue Go.
 The Hue Go works completely wirelessly and can be on for up to three hours at a time before needing to charge up.
 It can showcase many colors, connect to your existing Philips hub, and serves as a gorgeous piece of accent lighting for indoor and outdoor use.